 A business partnership may be one of the paths you've considered to help grow your business or to answer your current business needs.
-Becoming aware of the advantages and disadvantages of a business partnership is a crucial first step if you're thinking of venturing into a partnership.
-The following pointers might provide some useful insights into the advantages and disadvantages of a partnership.
+Being aware of the advantages and disadvantages of a business partnership is a crucial step to take before venturing into a partnership.
+The following pointers may provide you with some useful insights that describe the advantages and disadvantages of a partnership.

 Advantages of a Partnership